ssfsx17/sky-islands/core.md

 Horizontal jumps count against your horizontal movement.
 For example, jumping across a 5-foot gap counts as using 5 feet of horizontal movement.

 Vertical jumps do not count against horizontal movement.
 For example, moving into a 5-foot-square that is 5 feet lower in elevation is only considered to be 5 feet of horizontal movement.

+#### Mapless

+This allows you to change rows within your team, and also generates Maneuver for the current round.
+The amount of Maneuver gained is usually 4, but is then further modified by your movement type.

 ### Perform Technique